NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4Payloads.md

 ### MessageHeader Resource
 The MessageHeader resource is required as part of the technical capability of making a referral.
 Rather than providing clinical or administrative content for the end users; the function of all other resources are outlined.
 This resource holds key information about where the request has come from (*MessageHeader.source*), who it is intended for (*MessageHeader.destination*), what type of request it is (*MessageHeader.eventCoding*) and how to start interpreting the request (*MessageHeader.focus*).

 Any Receiver of the request 'message bundle' **must** first check the *MessageHeader.destination* and verify the *MessageHeader.destination.receiver.reference* refers to their Organisation.
-The *MessageHeader.destination.endpoint* is, in turn, the Healthcare Service Id they are expected to be processing the request on behalf of.
+The *MessageHeader.destination.endpoint* is, in turn, the Healthcare Service ID they are expected to be processing the request on behalf of.

 The type of request **must** be checked next and there are three important elements which drive workflow:
 * **eventCoding** - determines the type of request.
 The value **must** be populated from this [CodeSystem](https://simplifier.net/NHSBookingandReferrals/message-events-bars) and will always be referral for this Application.